ch1ck3n-ovo/SalmonAC/README.md

 Free Anti-Cheat | Blatant Detection | Packet Based | Asynchronous

-All Criticals from FDP are detectable
++ All Criticals from FDP are detectable

-All NoFall from FDP and LiquidBounce are detectable
++ All NoFalls from FDP and LiquidBounce are detectable